-While a 5-9 is just as important as your 9-5, it's wise to take the time to get to know the people on your team.
+While a 5 to 9 is just as important as your 9 to 5, it's wise to take the time to get to know the people on your team.
 The work you're doing now many not seem like much but you can find an entirely new career path from a single conversation.
 Take a minute to learn the different roles your team members have and ask about everyone's professional background.
 Networking plays a big role when looking to get a foot in the door but it doesn't stop there.
 Keep that elevator pitch ready even while you're well into a role.

 Seek More Responsibility